NREL-Sienna/PowerSystems.jl/docs/src/user_guide/quick_start_guide.md

 - **Forecast window**: Represents the forecasted value starting at a particular initial time.

-Currently `PowerSystems.jl` does not support Forecasts of SingleTimeSeries with disimilar intervals or resolution.
+Currently `PowerSystems.jl` does not support Forecasts or SingleTimeSeries with disimilar intervals or resolution.